 There is a rich history of a military presence in and around south Scotland and north Cumbria particularly around the Solway coast.
 The quiet, rural surroundings coupled with access from ports such as Stranraer, Cairnryan and Silloth made the Solway coast a perfect location for munitions factories in both world wars, RAF airfields, flying boat bases and bombing target bases.

-To find out more about the military heritage around the Solway click on the links below:
+To find out more about the military heritage around the Solway visit the Solway Military Trail or click on the links below:

 Loch Ryan WW2 Leaflet